DAAS Device as a Service: Equipment Leasing for Small Businesses

-In the past, businesses and consumers would typically buy new technology when needed.
-However, there has been a growing trend towards renting or leasing technology instead in recent years.
-This model, known as Device as a Service (DaaS), is quickly gaining traction for a number of reasons.
-When properly negotiated and executed there may be many advantages for DaaS solutions.
+The Device as a Service (DaaS) model is quickly gaining traction for several reasons.
+When properly negotiated and executed, DaaS solutions may have many advantages.
 As with all equipment financings, it’s all about the fine print on terms and conditions.

-Device as a Service (DaaS) 1
+What is Device as a Service?

 Why is DaaS becoming popular?